 What Are Work From Home Scams?

 Advancements in technology have made remote work opportunities available to job seekers all around the globe.
-These roles offer greater convenience and flexibility than traditional office-based positions and are favored by freelancers, employees with growing families (and therefore, growing obligations), and many others who benefit from the flexible nature of working at home.
+These roles offer greater convenience and flexibility than traditional office-based positions and are favored by freelancers, employees with growing families, and many others who benefit from the flexible nature of working at home.

 What Is the Risk to You?